-California plumbing code defines greywater as wastewater generated from bathroom sinks, showers, tubs and washing machines.
-Though all of these sources represent great opportunities to transform waste to resource, the Laundry-to-Landscape system is the simplest, most cost-effective, and does not require a building permit, making it an excellent place to start!
+California plumbing code defines graywater as wastewater generated from bathroom sinks, showers, tubs and washing machines.
+Though all of these sources represent great opportunities to transform waste to resource, the Laundry-to-Landscape system is the simplest, most cost-effective option that does not require a building permit.

 Frequently Asked Questions

 - Wyatt Supply – Parts and plumbing support